-Coal India stock stares at 52-week high; more upside in near term?
+Coal India trading near 52-week high, more upside in near term?
 Here's what experts say

 Also Read | India's coal production rises 12% in September

-Pravesh Gour, Senior Technical Analyst, Swastika Investmart Ltd, "Coal India stock is bullish momentum, and witnessed a breakout of Cup & handle formation on the daily chart.
+Pravesh Gour, Senior Technical Analyst, Swastika Investmart Ltd, "Coal India stock is in bullish momentum, and witnessed a breakout of Cup & handle formation on the daily chart.
 It has retested its previous breakout level at Rs 207, after hitting a fresh 52-week high at Rs 240.50.
-Now it is starting the next leg of a rally where 250 is an immediate resistance level; above this, we can expect a run-up towards 280 levels in the near term."
+Now it is starting the next leg of a rally where Rs 250 is an immediate resistance level; above this, we can expect a run-up towards Rs 280 levels in the near term."

 On the downside, he said, Rs 215 will act as strong support.
 MACD (Moving average convergence divergence) is supporting the current strength whereas the momentum indicator RSI (relative strength index) is also positively poised, Gour added.